-Myth: The Settlement Was for Negligence, Not Sexual Abuse
+Myth: The Settlement Was For Negligence, Not Sexual Abuse

 Settlement was for negligence

-April 7, 2019
+April 7, 2020

 The statement is partly true, but it overlooks an important detail: in the settlement, the Chandlers agreed to drop the sexual abuse claims and keep only the negligence claim active.
 This negligence claim is closely tied to the sexual abuse allegations, as negligence implies a failure that can lead to a wrongful act.